INFORMSJoC/2023.0275/README.md

 The data in this repository was used in the research reported on in the paper [Incorporating promotional effects in sales planning of retail industry using geometric programming](https://doi.org/10.1287/ijoc.2023.0275) by M. Khandan, and P. Hoseinpour.

-## Cite
+## Cite (SHOULD BE UPDATED)

-To cite the contents of this repository, please cite both the paper and this repo, using their respective DOIs (SHOULD BE UPDATED).
+To cite the contents of this repository, please cite both the paper and this repo, using their respective DOIs.

 https://doi.org/10.1287/ijoc.2023.0275